 How We Researched

-To come up with the top compact rowing machines, we researched a variety of sources for reviews such as Best Buy, Walmart, Target and Sears along with our own personal experience.
+To come up with the top folding rowing machines, we researched a variety of sources for reviews such as Best Buy, Walmart, Target and Sears along with our own personal experience.

 The authors consulted sources such as online magazines for research and reviews unbiased information.